 2. Keep Track of Your Reps

 The numbers may start small, but they add up quickly!
-So to prevent forgetting what day your on or having to count days on the calendar each time you go to do your push-ups, print out your calendar and keep it where you can see it.
+To prevent forgetting what day you're on or having to count days on the calendar each time you go to do your push-ups, print out your calendar and keep it where you can see it.

 Each day you complete, cross it off your calendar so you always know how many reps you have to do the next day.
 Alternatively, you can keep a copy on your computer or on your phone or log each day's push-ups in a paper journal.
 (Remember those?)
 Take it a step further and post your progress to the Facebook group.

 3. Know When and How to Modify

 Full-on military-style push-ups can be intimidating, especially for beginners.
-So if you find yourself struggling with the original version, try a few different modifications until you build upper-body strength.
+If you find yourself struggling with the original version, try a few different modifications until you build up enough upper-body and core strength.

-Or if push-ups are hard on your wrists, try doing them on your fists or with push-up bars.
+If push-ups are hard on your wrists, try doing them on your fists, balancing on heavy dumbbells or with push-up bars.